Gevil: Definition and production

-א"ר חייא בר אסי משמיה דעולא ג' עורות הן מצה חיפה ודיפתרא —.

-According to Jewish law, the preparation of gevil must include salt, flour and mey afatzim (wasp residue/gall-nut water).
+According to Jewish law, the preparation of gevil follows a procedure of salting, flouring and tanning with afatzim (lit. "tannin"), which latter is derived from gallnuts, or similar substances having tannic acid.

+Maimonides required rubbing down the raw hide with flour (presumably barley flour), although Simeon Kayyara, in his Halachot Gedolot, required flour being placed inside a tub of water, into which the raw hide was inserted and left for a few days.
+The action of the flour-based liquor served to soften the hide.

 These requirements were reconfirmed as a Law given to Moses at Sinai by Maimonides, in his Mishneh Torah.

-Gall nuts—rich in tannic acid—are a tree's reaction to an invasive parasitic wasp's egg; the pure black tint of the ink used on Torahs results from the reaction between the tannic acid and iron sulfate (a powder used to make the ink).
+Gallnuts are rich in tannic acid and are the product of a tree's reaction to an invasive parasitic wasp's egg.
+The pure black tint of the ink used in writing Torah scrolls results from the reaction between the tannic acid and iron sulfate (a powder used to make the ink).